 Shipping papers also must list an emergency response telephone number.
 The emergency response telephone number is the responsibility of the shipper.
 It can be used by emergency responders to obtain information about any hazardous materials involved in a spill or fire.
 Some hazardous materials do not need a telephone number.
-You should check the regulations for a listing.
+You should check the regulations to determine which do need a telephone number.